Bounds on the conditional and average treatment effect with unobserved confounding factors: Discussion

 \section{Discussion}

 The $\Gamma$-\cornfield{} model \eqref{eq:cornfield} relaxes the unconfoundedness assumption \eqref{eq:indepsim} required for the identification of causal treatment effects.
-We propose estimators $\what{\tau}^{\pm}(x)$ for upper and lower bounds on the CATE $\tau(x)$ and $\what{\tau}^{\pm}$ for the ATE $\tau$ under the $\Gamma$-\cornfield{} condition~\eqref{eq:cornfield} and derive their asymptotic properties.
-We demonstrate the statistical advantages of our approach over existing estimators based on matching, replicating the advantageous $o_{p}(n^{-p/(2p+d)})$ convergence of series estimation procedures \cite{newey1997convergence} and $o(1/\sqrt{n})$ bias of doubly robust semi-parametric models~\cite{bang2005doublerobust,chernozhukov2018double} without confounding~\eqref{eq:indepsim}.
+We propose estimators $\what{\tau}^{\pm}(\cdot)$ for upper and lower bounds on the CATE $\tau(x)$ and $\what{\tau}^{\pm}$ for the ATE $\tau$ under the $\Gamma$-\cornfield{} condition~\eqref{eq:cornfield} and derive their asymptotic properties.
+Our loss minimization approach is practical and scalable, allowing the use of flexible machine learning methods.
+Theoretically, we demonstrate the statistical advantages of our approach, replicating the advantageous $o_{p}(n^{-p/(2p+d)})$ convergence of series estimation procedures \cite{newey1997convergence} and root $n$ consistency of doubly robust semi-parametric estimates~\cite{bang2005doublerobust,chernozhukov2018double} in the absence of unobserved confounding~\eqref{eq:indepsim}.
 Our simulation studies and experimental evidence from real observational data confirm these advantages exist in practical finite sample regimes as well.

 Our bounds demonstrate a few important phenomena for understanding the robustness of causal inference with observational data.
 First, as we note in Section~\ref{sec:semiparametric}, the estimator $\what{\tau}^-$ reduces to the AIPW estimator~\eqref{eq:aipw} when $\Gamma=1$.
-Therefore, for any $\Gamma > 1$, the confidence interval for $\tau$ estimated in \eqref{eq:ci4ate} includes the AIPW ewstimate~\eqref{eq:aipw}, which serves as the center of the interval bounding the ATE.
-Second, the estimator $\what{\theta}_1(\cdot)$ minimizes a weighted version \eqref{eqn:opt} of the squared error loss function, while the estimator $\what{\mu}_{1,1}(\cdot)$ minimizes the traditional mean squared error.
-When the residual noise $Y - \mu_{1,1}(X)$ is small, the difference between weighted and unweighted loss functions is also small.
+Therefore, for any $\Gamma > 1$, the confidence interval for $\tau$ estimated in \eqref{eq:ci4ate} includes the AIPW estimate~\eqref{eq:aipw}, which serves as the center of the interval bounding the ATE.
+Second, the estimator $\what{\theta}_1(\cdot)$ minimizes a weighted squared error loss function \eqref{eqn:opt}, while the estimator $\what{\mu}_{1,1}(\cdot)$ minimizes a unweighted mean squared error loss.
+When the residual noise $Y - \mu_{1,1}(X)$ is small, the difference between weighted and unweighted loss functions also tends to be small.
 Therefore, the effect of selection bias on the bias of the ATE $\tau$ or CATE $\tau(x)$ estimated under the no unobserved confounding assumption \eqref{eq:indepsim} depends on the magnitude of these residuals; when these residuals are close to zero, the risk of unobserved confounding is mitigated.